 Traditional Mexican haciendas, are also a frequently visited attraction in the city of Merida.
 The term “hacienda” referred to colonial estates of significant size, while smaller holdings were termed “estancias” (small farm) or “ranchos” (farm), and were owned almost exclusively by Spaniards.
 During the last two decades most of these haciendas have been reconstructed and converted into beautiful boutique hotels complete with restaurants and additional activities.

-While you may encounter some examples of Mayan ruins on your city tour, the more spectacular options require travelling to the surrounding region.
+While you may encounter some examples of Mayan ruins on your city tour, the more spectacular options require traveling to the surrounding region.
 Famous ancient cities such as Chichen Itza, Kabah, Uxmal, Mayapan and even lesser known towns such as Xlapak, Dzibilchaltun and Sayil are all easily accessible as guided day trips.